ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 <h2 id="spm-port">PSA SPM</h2>

-Secure Partition Manager (SPM) is a part of the PSA Firmware Framework that is responsible for isolating software in partitions, managing the execution of software within partitions and providing interprocessor communication (IPC) between partitions.
+Secure Partition Manager (SPM) is a part of the PSA Firmware Framework that is responsible for isolating software in partitions, managing the execution of software within partitions and providing inter-process communication (IPC) between partitions.

 For more information about SPM, please refer to [the SPM overview page](../apis/psa-api.html).

 <span class="notes">This page gives guidelines for silicon partners adding SPM capabilities.</span>

-mbed-os

 ### New target configuration

 #### Platform types

-- Non-PSA platform: These are single core ARMv7-M targets.
-On these targets, the Mbed implementation of PSA provides the same PSA services exposing PSA APIs as it would on PSA targets.
-The PSA emulation layer allows seamless software portability to more security-oriented targets.
-- Asymmetric Multiprocessing (AMP) systems: Multicore ARMv7-M targets (for example, PSoC6 featuring CM4 and CM0+ cores).
-On these targets, one of the cores is dedicated to PSA use only and implements SPE.
-- ARMv8-M: Generation of ARM processors featuring TrustZone-M architecture.
-PSA support for this platforms is based on *specialized* [TrustedFirmware-M](https://www.trustedfirmware.org) implementation.
+For information about the platform types supported by the Mbed implementation of PSA, see [Platform types](../reference/psa-api.html#platform-types).

 #### JSON target definition